adnan-umich/monai-train/README.md

 --epochs : maximum number of epochs
 --batch : maximum batch size for the training set.
 Validation set to 1.
 --transfer (optional) : full path of pretrained model pickle file (.pth) for transfer learning.
+--seed : Sets the seed for generating random numbers.
+Default value 0.
+Can control reproducibility.
+--kfold : (default 0, no cross validation. > 0 will trigger kfold cross validation based training.)
 ```